Joe Martinez (baseball): Draft and minor leagues

-The San Francisco Giants drafted Martinez in the 12th round of the 2005 Major League Baseball (MLB) Draft, and he began his professional career the same year.
-He played for the Class A Short Season Salem-Keizer Volcanoes of the Northwest League in 2005, going 4–3 with a 4.30 ERA in 15 games (13 starts).
+The San Francisco Giants drafted Martinez in the 12th round of the 2005 Major League Baseball draft, and he began his professional career the same year.
+He played for the Low-A Salem-Keizer Volcanoes of the Northwest League in 2005, going 4–3 with a 4.30 ERA in 15 games (13 starts).
 Martinez allowed nine home runs that year, the third-most in the league.
-In 2006, he played for the Class A Augusta Greenjackets of the South Atlantic League, going 15–5 with a 3.01 ERA in 26 starts.
+In 2006, he played for the Single-A Augusta Greenjackets of the South Atlantic League, going 15–5 with a 3.01 ERA in 26 starts.
 His 15 wins and 167 2/3 innings pitched trailed only Matt Maloney's totals for the league lead, and he also finished in the top five in starts (third) and ERA (fifth).

-In 2007, Martinez pitched For the Class A Advanced San Jose Giants of the California League.
+In 2007, Martinez pitched For the High-A San Jose Giants of the California League.
 He twice recorded 11 strikeouts, first against the Stockton Ports on May 1, and later against the Modesto Nuts on July 13.
 He went 10–10 with a 4.26 ERA in 28 starts.
 Martinez's 151 strikeouts led the league; at the same time, he walked only 36 batters.
-Promoted to the Class AA Connecticut Defenders in 2008, Martinez became an Eastern League All-Star.
+Promoted to the Double-A Connecticut Defenders in 2008, Martinez became an Eastern League All-Star.
 He was the league's pitcher of the week for the period ending June 23, during which he threw seven scoreless innings in a victory over the New Hampshire Fisher Cats.
-In 27 starts, he went 10–10, leading the Eastern League with a 2.49 ERA.
+In 27 starts, Martinez went 10–10, leading the Eastern League with a 2.49 ERA.